 India Abroad: Indian misconceptions or perceptions of the overseas culture

 The Indian misconceptions or perceptions of the the cultures abroad are closely related to our way of thinking.
 It is human nature, we always try to understand everything in terms of our own culture.
-Everything we see, everything we observe, we see it through the lenses of our own culture.
+Everything we see, everything we observe, we see it through the lenses of our own experiences.
 When we look at the American or the European culture, most of the time, we are just comparing it with our Indian culture, our own beliefs.
-As mentioned in a previous article, our beliefs play a major role in how we see rest of the world.
+Our beliefs play a major role in how we see rest of the world.

 Many of you may consider this as a redundant piece of information – nothing new.
 Yes, you are right.
 It is nothing new, but it is something – we still have these misunderstandings or notions that we should remind ourselves of; it is something that may help us with self awareness and as a result, may reduce our stereotype about foreign cultures.

 So take this with a grain of salt.
 Some of these misconceptions may sound absurd, or may sound very true – depending on your personal outlook, depending on what you believe.